-- noam.aprs2.net - for North America
+- noam.aprs2.net - for North America •

-- for South America
+- soam.aprs2.net - for South America

-- soam.aprs2.neteuro.aprs2.net

-- for Europe and Africa
+- euro.aprs2.netasia.aprs2.net - for Europe and Africa

-- asia.aprs2.net

 - for Asia

-- - aunz.aprs2.net - for Oceania
+- aunz.aprs2.net - for Oceania •

 Each name has multiple addresses corresponding to the various servers available in your region.
 Why not just specify the name of one specific server?
 This approach offers several advantages: